saegersven/robocup23/README.md

 #### 3D Printing
 ...
 ### Current Problems based on runs in St Augustin (descending order of importance)
-- [ ] drive towards rescue kit so its always in the same y position (not only x) to facilitate pickup
+- [ ] increase motor speed when frame is the same of long time (indicating the robot got stuck)
 - [ ] turn lineangle before gap?
 Maybe drive backwards a few times to allow for slight corrections
 - [ ] missed black line during obstacle
 - [ ] corner approach: check contour to avoid false positives